mpaldridge/mpaldridge.github.io/_posts/2021-04-19-coins-dice.md

 $$ \frac{\binom{2n}{n}}{2^{2n}}  \approx \frac{1}{\sqrt{\pi n}} = \frac{1}{1.77 \sqrt{n}} . $$

-So if we each toss 100 coins, the exact answer is 5.63% (or 5.64% under our approximation).
+So if we each toss 100 coins, the probability we get the same number of heads as each other is exactly 5.63% (or 5.64% under our approximation).

 ## Coins 3